 Invasive Methods

-Invasive techniques are usually localized, but there are also systemic methods, such as IV therapy.
+- Systemic methods, such as IV therapy.
 Once administered, the therapeutic agents are distributed throughout the body, reaching various organs and tissues.
 This is particularly beneficial for conditions that require widespread treatment.

 Intravenous Infusion (IV drip)

 Stem cell intravenous infusion is the administration directly into the bloodstream through a vein.
 This kind of stem cell delivery method enables quick absorption and precise control over the amount of stem cells given.
-Once injected, stem cells can travel through the bloodstream to any part of the body, naturally moving to the area where they are needed to repair or treat an injury or disease.
+Once injected, stem cells can travel through the bloodstream to any part of the body, naturally moving to the area where they are needed to treat an injury or disease.

-We use intravenous infusion to deliver Mesenchymal Stromal Cells, exosomes, stromal-vascular fraction, and immune cells, such as macrophages, NK and regulatory T-cells (Tregs).
+- immune cells, such as macrophages, NK, and regulatory T-cells (Tregs).

 - 1